Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 - Can you manage the administrative demands with your current infrastructure?

 - Are you able to meet the participation requirement that comes with the win?
-We should see more information about those requirements in the next update.

 Next Steps

-Review the Gate Criteria–Attachment 0001 and answer all the questions.
+Review the Scorecard and answer all the questions.
 If you can meet the draft Gate Criteria or if you need help determining your eligibility, contact Trident.
 Make sure you subscribe and follow to stay in the loop with industry updates, changes to the solicitation, and Trident support packages for this exciting opportunity.
 Subscribing to MAPS via SAM.gov can also ensure you receive the most up-to-date information.
-We’ve been active in the industry this year, and all of the conversations have held a central theme: the Government wants you to participate.
-Respond to calls for industry feedback, ask questions, and stay engaged to help shape acquisitions.
-If you’re ready to pursue MAPS, don’t hesitate to reach out to Trident today.
+You’ll also need access to the Submission Portal.
+SAM.gov has instructions on how to access that portal.

 Written by Kiley Stewart